 Our Chairman suggests six starting points for exploring Finzi’s music:

 1. Dies Natalis Op.
 8

-Perhaps Finzi’s most celebrated work, particularly through the timeless recording made by Wilfred Brown, conducted by Finzi’s son, Christopher.
+Perhaps Finzi’s most celebrated work, performed more often these days by tenors than sopranos, and made particularly known through the timeless recording made by Wilfred Brown, conducted by Finzi’s son, Christopher.
 Dies Natalis sets words by the 17th century clergyman and metaphysical poet, Thomas Traherne.
 This meditation on the entry of ‘the babe’ into the world inspired some of Finzi’s most beautiful melodic writing, particularly in the final movement The Salutation where the voice hovers over gently undulating, interweaving string lines which recall Bach’s counterpoint.